CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 * Developed on: Windows 11, AMD Ryzen 5 5600U @ 2.30GHz 16GB, NVIDIA GeForce MX450 9142MB
 * Rendered on: Windows 11, Intel(R) Core(TM) i9-12900F @ 2.40GHz 64GB, NVIDIA GeForce RTX 3090

+**Note:** When testing the path tracer with JSON scene files, please provide the full path to the JSON file as the executable argument and ensure that you use forward slashes (`/`) in the file path.

 ### Deze Lyu

 **Final Rendered Image:**